-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48-hours to retrieve these materials for research use.

-Please contact Research Services staff for restrictions on research before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.
+Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-Copyright interests in the papers of the Allen-Angier Family Papers have not been transferred to Duke University.
-For further information, see the section on copyright in the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.
+The copyright interests in this collection have not been transferred to Duke University.
+For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-[Identification of item], Allen-Angier Family Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+[Identification of item], Allen-Angier family papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.